sashi-does/sashi-does/README.md

 # Hi there, I'm Sashi!
 **"Built for greatness."**

-Welcome to my GitHub profile!
 I’m a **full-stack & blockchain developer** passionate about building scalable web apps, experimenting with distributed systems, and exploring new technologies. 🚀

 ---